brinhosa/brinhosa/README.md

 ---

-####  I am 👾 Security Researcher and 🔏 Bug bounty hunter in free time.
+####  I am a 👾 Security Researcher and 🔏 Bug bounty hunter in free time.
 Discovered and reported several vulnerabilities in projects like **Spotify, Symantec, Defense Industrial Base Vulnerability Disclosure Program (DIB-VDP) or Adobe**.

 #### ⚔️ CVE reported by me: